Sam-Osian/PFD-toolkit/docs/extractor/themes.md

 )
 ```

-`discover_themes` will now produce at least 8 themes, but not more than 12.
+`discover_themes` will now produce at least 8 themes, but not more than 12, themes.